 However, where a CCA overlaps a county or counties, the club or clubs concerned have the option of playing within either county.
 The players concerned may play county football for either county subject to transfer regulations.
-Clarification of towns / cities overlapping adjacent CCA's Rule 138 (c) EXAMPLE - "Townland(s) in one or more CCA's overlap the legal boundary of a town or city

 CCAs shall not apply within cities or towns.
 Players residing within a town or city must play with a club within the town or city unless they are exempt under Rules 138 to Rule 143.
 However, a player residing in a townland within a town or city and where that townland overlaps into a CCA of an adjoining club, players that reside in that townland shall have the option of playing with any club within the town or city and the club in the CCA which the townland extends into.